zlovatt/zl_Scriptlets/illustrator/readme.md

 Note that these all worked at the time they were developed; as AI has evolved, some may stop working.
 I'm absotively not liable if anything breaks; run at your own discretion 💝

-zack@zacklovatt.com
+zack@lova.tt

-Copyright (c) 2021 Zack Lovatt.
+Copyright (c) 2022 Zack Lovatt.
 All rights reserved.

 ## TO RUN THESE SCRIPTS